MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 minikube start --driver=podman
 # To add a new node to a k8s cluster
 minikube node add
+# To start a k8s cluster with 5 nodes(1 master node, 4 worker nodes)
+minikube start --node=5
 ```

 12) To check status of k8s cluster triggered via minikube,